availabs/bdsAPI/README.md

 # Codes<a id="sec-5" name="sec-5"></a>

 States follow FIPS two digit codes.
-MSA codes follow the numeric codes for metropolitain statistical areas as established by the Office of Management and Budget (OMB), version 2009.
-All other codes are as follows:
+MSA codes follow the numeric codes for metropolitan statistical areas as established by the Office of Management and Budget (OMB), version 2009.
+Codes may be pulled dynamically at the following routes:

+-   `/codes`
+-   `/firm/codes`
+-   `/establishment/codes`
+-   `/firm/codes/:type`
+-   `/establishment/codes:type`

+For reference codes are as follows:

 ## Firm Age<a id="sec-5-1" name="sec-5-1"></a>